-- 1. Condition (no cuts or bulges). - Tread (1.6 mm across the central 3⁄4 around the whole circumference is legal.
-More tread is safer). - Pressure (check cold if possible with an accurate gauge).
-The recommended pressure will be found in the manufacturer's handbook and also on the bodywork somewhere.
+- 1. Condition (no cuts or bulges) - Tread (1mm across the central 3⁄4 around the whole circumference is legal.
+More tread is safer).
+Mopeds need a visible tread pattern. - 3.
+Pressure (check cold if possible with an accurate gauge, the recommended pressure will be found in the handbook and also on the frame or swinging arm somewhere.